kobedevi/horecona/README.md

 This was created by Devillé Kobe!

 ### Where did you leave off?
-- still have to do rerendering #7 (destroy children on other page)
+- login/register forms are rendered
+- temporary redirects
+- register form works (register with google should default a type user)
+- email login needs to be made
-- routing #8 8:35
+- routing #8 19:11